Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/general.md

 Therapy is one of the most effective treatments for all types of depression, and it has very few side effects.
 It’s also typically covered by all insurers.

 Self-help strategies
 For mild depression, many people begin with self-help strategies and emotional support.
-ResearchTrusted Source also indicates some herbal remedies, including St. John’s wort and saffron, may help relieve certain depression symptoms.
+Research also indicates some herbal remedies may help relieve certain depression symptoms.

 Exercise and diet are other factors to consider when building a routine to manage depression.
 Though it can be difficult to practice consistent self-care habits when experiencing a depressive episode, small steps can help.